1973 World Championship Tennis Finals

 The 1973 World Championship Tennis Finals was a men's tennis tournament played on indoor carpet courts.
 It was the 3rd edition of the WCT Finals and was part of the 1973 World Championship Tennis circuit.
-It was played at the Moody Coliseum in Dallas, Texas in the United States and was held from May 7 through May 13, 1973.
+The tournament was played at the Moody Coliseum in Dallas, Texas in the United States and was held from May 7 through May 13, 1973.
 First-seeded Stan Smith won the singles title and earned $50,000 first-prize money.